When building the team’s future, Baltimore chose raw talent over experience.

-Follow along for notes and analysis for the Orioles’ second day of the MLB draft.
+Here’s what you need to know about the Orioles’ second day of the MLB draft.

-Round 4, 124th overall: Colin Yeaman, University of California - Irvine, SS
+Round 4, 124th overall: Colin Yeaman, University of California, Irvine, SS

 Yeaman batted .336 and slugged .591 this year as a shortstop at UC Irvine, where he also knocked 16 doubles and 13 home runs.
 He reads fastballs well, but the righty could use some improvement in hitting secondary pitches, according to Baseball America.